 The "Real" Me aka More Than You Really Wanted to Know

 I grew up in a small town in central Texas.
 And when I say small, I mean SMALL.
 Less than 700 people...13 people in my graduating class...1 flashing red light and everything closes up by 8pm.
 There was no bookstores.
 No public library.
 Nothing to feed my insatiable appetite for books.
-I went through every book in our small school library and was one of Scholastic Books best customers and couldn't wait for my teachers to send home that beloved book flyer each month.
+I went through every book in our small school library and was one of Scholastic Books best customers.
+I couldn't wait for my teachers to send home that beloved book flyer each month.
 But during the summer I couldn't get books so I decided to create my own stories.
 Complete, of course, with a happily ever after.

 But, as often happens with dreams, life sometimes takes priority.
 I met my husband, a small town Arizona boy, while he was stationed in Fort Hood, Texas.
 After serving in Desert Storm, his time with the US Army was up, so we packed up and moved to the desert.
 Raising children and working to make ends meet took precedence over writing and my dream of becoming an author was almost forgotten.
 Almost.
 Then my husband found a box in the garage and asked me if he could throw it away.
 Inside were all the stories and poems I'd written.
 I saved the box from the trash and as I reread them, my dream was rekindled.